gerard-sog/arma3-macvsog-columbia-scripts/README.md

   TrackermoduleNAME
   ```

-and the below code in its 'init' section.
+and the below code in its 'Run condition' section.

   ```
   COLSOG_TrackersEnabled